 To answer the question I have looked at the circumstances that prompted Record to start producing hand planes and in a subsequent post I will look at how the design has changed over time.

-By far the most thorough online analysis on the history of Record can be found here.
+A thorough analysis on the history of Record can be found here.
 The site was created by David Lynch, an Irishman who spent the latter part of his life in Australia and who collected Record planes over a 40 year period.

 Sadly Mr Lynch died in 2014, but a good Samaritan has taken on ownership of his website and continues to make it available to the public.